mapbox/mapbox-gl-accessibility/README.md

 1. Go to https://labs.mapbox.com/mapbox-gl-accessibility
 2. Enable voice-over in your browser
-3. Press tab to hearthe result
+3. Press tab to hear the result

 ### Usage